-Home page of the WEB group in the School of Biological, Biomedical and Environmental Sciences at the University of Hull, UK.
+Home page of the WEB group in the School of Environmental Sciences at the University of Hull, UK.
 We are interested in arthropod ecology and evolution – particularly reproductive strategies and life histories.
 We are especially interested in how animals’ nutritional ecology affects (and is affected by) the evolution of sociality and parental care.